-The Priority 🛏

-A Student-Centric Tertiary Education System
+The Priority - A Student-Centric Tertiary Education System

-The key to reform is to place students at the centre of a tertiary education system in which the higher education and skills training systems operate as one, but retain their separate strengths and identities.
-It's time to end the constructed delineation that sees the higher education and skills training system supported by different student funding, student loans, and regulatory models.
+The key reform is to place students at the centre of a tertiary education system in which the higher education and skills training sectors operate as one yet retain their separate strengths and identities.
+The constructed delineation that sees the higher education and skills training systems supported by such vastly different student funding, student loans, and regulatory models must come to an end.

-Through the higher education review, there is an opportunity to rectify some perversities that have persisted in the system for too long and work to disadvantage students.
+This higher education review presents an opportunity to rectify perversities that have persisted in higher education for too long and that operate to the disadvantage of students.

-Approximately 10% of the 1.62 million students in higher education study with an independent higher education provider.
-In terms of provider types, independent higher education providers make up more than 75% of the sector total.
-Consistently, students at independent higher education providers have demonstrated the excellence of the institutions where they study.
+Approximately 10% of the 1.62 million students in higher education study with an independent higher education provider; these are providers that comprise, more than 75% of the sector total.
+Students at independent higher education providers have consistently demonstrated the excellence of the institutions where they study.
 Each year, student experience outcomes are higher for students at independent providers than they are for students at public institutions.
 The review offers the chance to build upon the reputation for excellence that independent higher education providers have.